YBY2000/INFO1650_assignment1/README.md

 </div>

-<i>if the images of the markdown file cannot shows, please check the readme.pdf for better view</i>
+<i>if the images in the markdown file cannot shows, please check the readme.pdf for better view</i>

 ## Directories and Files
 ### README.assets